Gexkill/sweng2/RASD/src/index.md

 * The client cannot cancel a request
 * We assume that we need a requests queue
 * We assume that, since the clients are not registered, he has to check each time the sharing option (if he wants to use it)
+* We assume that we have to communicate fees even if the clients don't use the sharing option
+* We assume that we have fee for each passenger, the fee depend of passengers number
+* We assume that we have a fixed sharing discount percentage

 ##Constrains